tapke/balloon-project/README.md

 # WC8EMA Balloon Project

  This is the github repo containing the Arduino code for our long-distance balloon project.
-Currently, balloon_proto_1 is the code base, but this will grow rapidly.
-Open balloon_proto_1.ino in the Arduino IDE
+Currently, balloon_proto_4 is the working code base.
+Open balloon_proto_4.ino in the Arduino IDE